Nothing says convenience as much as compact Sub-Zero refrigerators, beverage centers and refrigerated drawers strategically located around your house.

 There is nothing as good as a cool drink during a hot summer, and most of the time these are the compact beverage centers that do all the cooling work for you.
 There is no need to throw away your beverage center in case it quits working or in case it develops a fault or two – most of the faults with Sub-Zero appliances can be easily repaired and the broken parts replaced.

-Your satisfaction is guaranteed, so we’ll work hard to make sure you’re getting the appliance repair and customer service that you expect from Denver’s Best Sub Zero Wolf Repair.
+We’ll work hard to make sure you’re getting the appliance repair and customer service that you expect from Denver’s Best Sub Zero Wolf Repair

 It is important to keep in mind that it may take up to 24 hours for a refrigerator to reach the target temperature after you plug it in – whether you had to unplug your appliance for a long period or you have just bought it.
 We also strongly recommend checking the condenser of your appliance – it is recommended to vacuum the condenser each 6 to 12 months.
 A dust-covered condenser will prevent the appliance from efficiently dissipating heat.
 As a result, your refrigerator will cycle more often, the electricity consumption will significantly increase and the cooling capacity will drop.
 Finally, check the temperature controls on the refrigerator control panel.
 The recommending setting is 38 degrees for a refrigerator and 0 degrees for a freezer.
 If you have gone through all these steps and still failed to find the problem it may be a good idea to contact a technician for further diagnostics and repair.